JacksonJW/practice-problems-interview-prep/README.md

 # katas
-This Repo contains programming practice problems and my attempt at their solutions.
+This repo contains programming practice problems and my attempt at their solutions.